zaina1864/3D-Word-Cloud-Zaina/README.md

-# 3D Word Cloud - Zee
+# 3D Word Cloud - Zaina

 This project visualizes topics from a news article as a **3D interactive word cloud**.